Schobbish/9oclock/README.md

 You can hide the cursor behind clocks.

+### Countdown
+Creates a countdown.
+You must follow this command with the time you want to count down to.
+The time must be in the 24-hour format and in your time zone.
+Use 00:00 to count down to midnight.
+You may count down to a time x days ahead by adding 24x to the hour or `x.` (include the dot) before the time.
+Currently there's no way to record time since a date passed, but that may be added in the future.

 ### Stopwatch
 Creates a stopwatch.
 To start or pause the stopwatch, simply click on it.
 (Starts/pauses on mouse up.)
 You may specify the time to start the stopwatch at in the form `[d.]h:m[:s]`.
 Partial seconds are allowed.
 The stopwatch prints its time in the form `[h:]mm:ss.cc`.
 The hover text shows when the stopwatch was started.